philpagel/PCE174-communication/protocol.md

 16   | 1    | mem_no   | bin   | number of saved data records
 17   | 1    | read_no  | bin   | manual storage cursor position

 In normal mode, `value` and `rawvalue` are identical.
-In *rel* mode however, `rawvalue` contains the absolute reading (that would be measured without *rel* mode) and `value` is the relative reading as displayed on the screen.
+In `rel` mode however, `rawvalue` contains the absolute reading (that would be measured without `rel` mode) and `value` is the relative reading as displayed on the screen.

 `read_no` indicates where the cursor for viewing saved data is positioned.
-I.e. the memory register which you will see when switching to saved data viewing mode by pressing and holding `load`.
+I.e. the memory register which you will see on the display when switching to saved data viewing mode by pressing and holding `load`.

 ### Manually stored data

-Command: 0x12
+Command: `0x12`

 The instrument has 99 storage registers so we expect 99 data records of 13 bytes, each.